How to Take Care of Your Diamond Ring

 Diamond Ring Cleaning

 At the Holloway workshop, we use a professionally developed ultrasonic cleaning machine to keep our customers’ diamond rings looking brilliant.
 This machine uses high-frequency sound waves, combined with our very own specially developed cleaning detergent, to bring sparkle to even the most neglected diamonds.

-Most professionals would advise gem owners use such a device for cleaning their rings, but for those looking for a safe and considered home remedy we thought we’d provide you with a few pointers.
-Too many times we’ve seen people get it wrong; and while diamonds are resilient you should look to have them properly cleaned on a regular basis.
+Most professionals would advise gem owners to use such a device for cleaning their rings, but for those looking for a safe and considered home remedy, we thought we’d provide you with a few pointers.
+Too many times we’ve seen people get it wrong, and while diamonds are resilient you should look to have them properly cleaned on a regular basis.

 How to Clean Your Diamond Ring in 5 Easy Steps

 Firstly, a quick disclaimer – do not use bleach, toothpaste, or any other solution your well-intentioned mother recommends.
 Using gentle, non-abrasive cleansers is the only way to go.

 Step 1: Make a simple soap, ammonia, and hot water mixture.
 Put the ammonia and dish soap into a bowl, fill it with hot water and swish it around to produce a few suds.
 We recommend a dish soap made from natural ingredients or one with a minimal amount of chemicals.

 Step 2: Place your ring in the bowl and leave it for 15-20 minutes.
 Give the mixture some time to soak into the ring, as it needs time to penetrate and loosen the dirt and dust.